-Civic Life received applications from 32 organizations totaling $3.8M in requests.
+In Year 2, Civic Life received applications from 32 organizations totaling $3.8M in need, this was a threefold increase in applications from Year 1.
 The selected six organizations and their funded programs / projects are listed below:

 Project title: Building Equity